WhatsApp: Technical

-WhatsApp uses a customized version of the open standard Extensible Messaging and Presence Protocol (XMPP).
-Upon installation, it creates a user account using one's phone number as the username (Jabber ID: [phone number]@s.whatsapp.net).
+WhatsApp uses a customized version of the open standard Extensible messaging and presence protocol (XMPP).
+A 2019 document released by the DOJ confirms this by naming "FunXMPP" as the protocol used by WhatsApp.
+The document was part of a lawsuit by WhatsApp and Meta against the NSO Group for their Pegasus malware.
+Upon installation, it creates a user account using the user's phone number as the username (Jabber ID: [phone number]@s.whatsapp.net).